 Looking around for ways to do that, he stumbled upon the NHS Couch to 5K programme.
 Nine weeks later, he was jogging/running for half an hour and had entered his first 5k fun run.
 Since then, he’s become hooked.
 In September 2013, he completed the Great North Run - thirty years after his first time.

 Although he started out at 97kg, he lost an amazing 30 kilos (almost 5 stone).
 He still counts his calories every day.
 But knows that the occasional treat does no harm - especially since you can run those calories off!

 He is a fully qualified UK Athletics coach.
 Oh - and one more thing - in 2015 he completed his first ever marathon, at the age of 60!

 Rod joined Get Fit Falkland in October 2014 after realising he could not keep up with his young daughter as she practiced for her school sports.
 Having previously been a regular Hillwalker and Fun Runner, solo attempts to regain that fitness came down to over doing it and ending up scunnered!

-The gradual approach of the GFF program along with the group atmosphere ensured he completed the program and transitioned to the main Falkland Trail Runners club.
+The gradual approach of the GFF program along with the group atmosphere ensured he completed the program and transitioned to Falkland Trail Runners.

 As well as getting fitter Rod has lost 16Kgs and whilst he has no expectations of being a race winner he enjoys the personal challenge of participating in events including 10K at the Cape Wrath Challenge, FTR Lost Trails, FTR Dirty Weekend, The Tiger Escapade, FTR Frostbite Series and the East Fife Triathlon.
 In 2016, he undertook the ultimate running challenge - he completed his first ultra-marathon!